mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Cryptographic Objects

-## Ciphersuites
+## Cipher Suites

-Each MLS session uses a single ciphersuite that specifies the following primitives to be used in group key computations:
+Each MLS session uses a single cipher suite that specifies the following primitives to be used in group key computations:

 * HPKE parameters: